Valleymount

 The name 'Valleymount' does not appear before 1839.
 Previously, the village was known as 'the Cross of Ballymore' or simply 'the Cross', with 'cross' referring to land belonging to the church.

 Location and transport

 Vallymount is located approximately 32km from Dublin city centre.

 Valleymount is at an average elevation of 198m above sea level and is situated on the R758 regional road.
 The village is on a land spit created by the flooding of the River Liffey and its primary tributary the King's River in the late-1930s and early-1940s for the Poulaphouca Dam project.
 The Poulaphouca project now supplies water to the Greater Dublin Area, and electricity to the ESB national grid.

 It is serviced by the Dublin Bus 65 route which connects to Dublin twice daily (Mon - Fri).

 The Valleymount Spur of St Kevin's Way, the pilgrim route to the ancient monastery site at Glendalough runs through Valleymount village.
 Another spur runs from the nearby village of Hollywood to Glendalough.

 Vallymount neighbours the villages of Hollywood, Ballymore Eustace, Blessington, Ballyknockan and Lacken.

+History

+Neil 'Plunkett' Boyle, born at The Rosses in County Donegal in 1898, was shot at Knocknadroose aka Knocknadruce, near Valleymount on 15 May 1923 as part of the Irish Civil War.
+Boyle, who led the Anti-Treaty IRA in County Wicklow, was reputedly the last person to be killed as part of the conflict.
+He was 24.
+A granite stone marks the site of his execution at May Nolan's Cottage.